-The internet is a big place; on average (and continually increasing), over 25,000 websites are created every day.
+The internet is a prominent place; on average (and continually increasing), over 25,000 websites are created every day.
 How is your website going to stand out?
 Why will people go to your website over the competition?
 The answer is by adding backlinks to your website.
-Backlinks send signals to search engines that what you have is valuable, and people are willing to link to it.
+Backlinks signal search engines that what you have is valuable, and people are willing to link to it.

 Another form of backlinks is Citations; citations share data like your website URL, name, address, and phone number (NAP).
 You must have your NAP in your website footer to confirm your identity to Google.

 How do I grow my website?

 The internet runs off of Questions and Answers; people don’t just go to Search engines only to randomly find websites; they need something; typically, it’s a question they need to be answered.